 However, as we drive down a winding narrow lane, the wild coast comes into view.
 Huge waves crash against the rocks around Ballintoy Harbour.
 The sea is magnificent in deep shades of blue, grey and green with white horses galloping towards the cliffs.
 It’s freezing.
 It’s beautiful and mesmerising.
 When I mention that I could happily sit here in the car for hours, with a hot thermos and a view of the sea, Billy decides I’ve lost the plot!

-With an icy wind clawing at me, I try and capture its beauty with my camera.
+With an icy wind clawing at me, I try to capture its beauty with my camera.
 A number of scenes from Game of Thrones were filmed in and around Ballintoy Harbour.
 It first made an appearance in Season 2, Episode 2: The Night Lands as Lordsport Harbour on the Iron Islands.
 It’s a suitably impressive setting.

 Lunch at Bushmills Inn